bathinapullarao/handson/GCP.md

-in GCP, covering the most widely used services for cloud engineers, developers, and DevOps professionals.

-I'll provide this in .MD (Markdown) format below for documentation use.

-markdown
-Copy
-Edit
 # ✅ GCP Hands-On Task List

 A curated set of tasks to help you get hands-on experience with the most commonly used Google Cloud Platform (GCP) services.